newDevPL/GPTNicheFinder/readme.txt

 Known issues:

-Entering more than 5 keywords or phrases will crash the application Sometimes Google Trends returns "isPartial" which is interpreted as a niche by GPT and it starts hallucinating suggestions
+Entering more than 5 keywords or phrases will crash the application